cake-build/website/input/docs/integrations/editors/rider/resources.md

 Order: 40
 Title: Rider resources
-Description: Resources about JetBrains Rider support
+Excerpt: Resources about JetBrains Rider support
 ---

 There is a playlist of videos showing off the new features in each release of the [Cake plugin for Rider] here: